South Korean trust in North jumps after feel-good summit

 And over the weekend, South Korea’s spy chief visited Tokyo to brief Prime Minister Shinzo Abe.

-In initial small steps toward reconciliation, South Korea said on Monday it would remove loudspeakers that blared propaganda across the border, while North Korea said it would shift its clocks to align with its southern neighbor.
+In initial small steps towards reconciliation, South Korea said on Monday it would remove loudspeakers that blared propaganda across the border, while North Korea said it would shift its clocks to align with its southern neighbor.

 South Korea turned off the loudspeakers that broadcast a mixture of news, Korean pop songs and criticism of the North Korean regime as a goodwill gesture ahead of the summit.
 It will begin removing the speakers on Tuesday.